A second opinion for knee pain relief may be the first step that’s needed. Consider the following situation:

 Dr. Zehr: Arthritis is a chronic condition that takes many years and even decades to evolve to its final stages.
 It may not even cause pain until it is very far advanced – bone-on-bone for instance.
 Even in that setting, it is perfectly reasonable to expect relief of the pain by utilizing many of the non-surgical steps we have already discussed.

-If you have been advised to have joint replacement surgery based solely upon an X-ray that was taken—even if it shows bone-on-bone arthritis—and no other treatment has been tried, a little warning bell should go off in your mind.
+If you have been advised to have knee replacement surgery based solely upon an X-ray that was taken—even if it shows bone-on-bone arthritis—and no other treatment has been tried, a little warning bell should go off in your mind.
 It is my strong advice that you get a second opinion, from an experienced, well-known surgeon in the field.
 Arthritis is not lethal so you have time to seek other professional advice.

 I have had patients literally walk into my office with their overnight bags packed, ready to go to the hospital for surgery when they came in for a second opinion, only to find out that there were still several other treatments to try before a surgical procedure was going to be considered.
 Their puzzled stares quickly turned into joy at the prospect of avoiding surgery, keeping their own joint and leaving with the knowledge that they control their own destiny as it pertains to their joint.